awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 # Rotating Customer Master Keys<a name="rotate-keys"></a>

 Cryptographic best practices discourage extensive reuse of encryption keys\.
 To create new cryptographic material for your AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), you can create new CMKs, and then change your applications or aliases to use the new CMKs\.
-Or, you can enable automatic key rotation for an existing CMK\.
+Or, you can enable automatic key rotation for an existing [customer managed CMK](concepts.md#customer-cmk)\.

-When you enable *automatic key rotation* for a CMK, AWS KMS generates new cryptographic material for the CMK every year\.
+When you enable *automatic key rotation* for a customer managed CMK, AWS KMS generates new cryptographic material for the CMK every year\.
 AWS KMS also saves the CMK's older cryptographic material in perpetuity so it can be used to decrypt data that it encrypted\.
 AWS KMS does not delete any rotated key material until you [delete the CMK](deleting-keys.md)\.

 Key rotation changes only the CMK's *backing key*, which is the cryptographic material that is used in encryption operations\.
 The CMK is the same logical resource, regardless of whether or how many times its backing key changes\.
 The properties of the CMK do not change, as shown in the following image\.